🛡️ Open Source • Rails Native • Production Ready

 end

 Beskar runs in monitor-only mode by default.
-Review logs for 24-48 hours, then enable blocking:
+Review events for 24-48 hours, then enable blocking:

 # config/initializers/beskar.rb